djkepa/custom-react-hooks/README.md

 Contributions to enhance `useAsync` are highly encouraged.
 Feel free to submit issues or pull requests to the repository.

-Certainly, I'll help you update the documentation for your `useAsync` custom hook.
-Below is an improved and more detailed documentation template:

 # useClickOutside Hook